 Cybercrime isn’t a fantasy.
 It is a very real and ever present danger that is facing most businesses today.

 Unfortunately, given the speed at which cyber criminals are evolving there is no easy solution to protecting your business.
-However, taking precautionary steps including getting cyber insurance can help mitigate these risks and ensure a safer online experience not only for you and your staff but your clients as well.
+However, taking precautionary steps including getting cyber insurance and using a VPN can help mitigate these risks and ensure a safer online experience not only for you and your staff but your clients as well.

 About the Authors